mgpluscss/mgplus/readme.md

 ![](/demo/images/logo.svg)

-## A micro css library based on Milligram
+## A micro css library to build elegant web pages efficiently

 ### Build pretty websites with just a few drops of css